 It didn’t have a great view.
 I slept on a click-clack sofa bed that was little more than an Ikea futon and the kitchen was the size of a postage stamp.
 But the location of my Paris vacation rental apartment more than made up for its minor shortcomings.

 The longer I travel, the more I strive to connect with the culture of every destination I visit.
 One of my secrets for accomplishing this has always been to haunt coffee houses, where I meet locals rather than other tourists.
 On this trip to France, I added a new weapon to my arsenal when I accepted an offer from HomeAway.co.uk, the UK’s number one holiday rentals site.
 HomeAway connects private property owners with vacationers around the world who enjoy the freedom and value of a holiday rental home over a hotel.
 I jumped at the chance when they offered to put me up in a Paris vacation rental apartment located in a residential neighborhood, where I would be more likely to have a local experience.

 In addition to providing me entry into the local scene, staying in an apartment with a fully-equipped kitchen meant saving on meals.
 Within easy walking distance I found a neighborhood shop where fresh fruits were polished and stacked high.
 Close by was a neighborhood grocer where I picked up French Brie, a robust gourmet olive oil, and black olive tapenade.
 Each morning I followed the delicious yeasty aroma of fresh baked bread to a local bakery and carried home a traditional baguette, still warm from the oven.
-After stuffing my face with these French specialties each morning, I walked two blocks to the Metro, which whisked me to any of Paris’ famous sights for €1.9 (Euros), especially convenient when I did a walking tour of Paris lights at night.
+After stuffing my face with these French specialties each morning, I walked two blocks to the Metro, which whisked me to any of Paris’ famous sights for €1.9 (Euros), especially convenient when I did a self-guided walking tour of Paris by night.